RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab01/README.md

 1. Click on the green **GET** operation button to highlight the list of operations.

     ![design-get-operation](images/design-31.png "Get Operation")

+#### 3b: Update `/locations` path with POST method

+The HTTP POST method will allow us to insert a new locations record into the database.

 1. Click on the **Create Operation** link under *POST* to create a new POST operation.